 It’s not clear whether Google changed how it serves organic listings for these rehab-related searches.
 If not, search engine users would be able to find those misleading or poor-quality sites anyway.

 Google also did not announce additional restrictions for its In-Stream ads on YouTube or its image ads across the Google Display Network (although Google will continue to restrict advertisers from targeting individuals based on sensitive information related to these issues, such as through remarketing.)
-Additionally, Bing has not changed the way it serves ads for these kinds of searches.

 This policy change leaves rehab advertisers, good and bad, in a confusing gray area.
 All advertisers are showing fewer ads on rehab terms, but what is and isn’t allowed is unclear to many.
 Although advertisers are eligible to show on 96% fewer searches containing the word “rehab,” not all keywords are equally affected.
 Common searches and restrictive keyword match types, such as Google’s exact and phrase match keywords, are showing almost no ads at all, whereas ads are much more common on long-tailed searches, geo-related search terms, dynamic search ads, and modified broad and broad match keywords.